Oregon to investigate Border Patrol shooting of couple in Portland

 By Lex Harvey, CNN

-(CNN) — Oregon officials are opening an investigation into a shooting by federal agents in Portland that left a married couple wounded and sparked renewed outrage in the city over the Trump administration’s immigration crackdown there and across the US.
+(CNN) — Authorities in Oregon are investigating a shooting by federal agents that left a married couple wounded in Portland and sparked renewed outrage over the Trump administration’s handling of its immigration crackdown in the city and across the US.

-The shooting inflamed tensions a day after an Immigration and Customs Enforcement agent fatally shot a woman in Minneapolis, prompting protests and condemnation from state and city officials there.
+The shooting Thursday afternoon inflamed tensions a day after an Immigration and Customs Enforcement agent fatally shot a woman in Minneapolis, prompting protests nationwide.

-Following Wednesday’s killing, Minneapolis Mayor Jacob Frey told agents to “get the fuck out” of the city.
-Oregon state Sen. Kayse Jama took a similar tone during a news conference after the Portland shooting, telling ICE agents to “get the hell out of our community.”
+After Wednesday’s killing, Minneapolis Mayor Jacob Frey told agents to “get the fuck out” of the city.
+After the Portland shooting, Oregon state Sen. Kayse Jama took a similar tone, telling ICE agents to “get the hell out of our community.”

 No agents were injured in the shooting, a federal law enforcement source told CNN.